Codium-ai/pr-agent/docs/docs/tools/improve.md

 ### Assessing Impact 💎

-Note that Qodo Merge pro tracks two types of implementations:
+Note that Qodo Merge tracks two types of implementations:

 - Direct implementation - when the user directly applies the suggestion by clicking the `Apply` checkbox.
 - Indirect implementation - when the user implements the suggestion in their IDE environment.
 In this case, Qodo Merge will utilize, after each commit, a dedicated logic to identify if a suggestion was implemented, and will mark it as implemented.